AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 **What you need to do**:

-* Notice that in Workspace, the reports suite selector that you are used to now lets you choose from the data views that your Admin has shared with you:
+* Notice that in Workspace, the report suite selector that you are used to now lets you choose from the data views that your Admin has shared with you:

    ![data-view-selector](assets/data-views.png)